Pentose phosphate pathway

-The pentose phosphate pathway (also called the phosphogluconate pathway and the hexose monophosphate shunt and the HMP Shunt) is a metabolic pathway parallel to glycolysis.
-It generates NADPH and pentoses (5-carbon sugars) as well as ribose 5-phosphate, a precursor for the synthesis of nucleotides.
+The pentose phosphate pathway (also called the phosphogluconate pathway and the hexose monophosphate shunt or HMP shunt) is a metabolic pathway parallel to glycolysis.
+It generates NADPH and pentoses (five-carbon sugars) as well as ribose 5-phosphate, a precursor for the synthesis of nucleotides.
 While the pentose phosphate pathway does involve oxidation of glucose, its primary role is anabolic rather than catabolic.
 The pathway is especially important in red blood cells (erythrocytes).
+The reactions of the pathway were elucidated in the early 1950s by Bernard Horecker and co-workers.

 There are two distinct phases in the pathway.
-The first is the oxidative phase, in which NADPH is generated, and the second is the non-oxidative synthesis of 5-carbon sugars.
+The first is the oxidative phase, in which NADPH is generated, and the second is the non-oxidative synthesis of five-carbon sugars.
 For most organisms, the pentose phosphate pathway takes place in the cytosol; in plants, most steps take place in plastids.

 Like glycolysis, the pentose phosphate pathway appears to have a very ancient evolutionary origin.
-The reactions of this pathway are mostly enzyme-catalyzed in modern cells, however, they also occur non-enzymatically under conditions that replicate those of the Archean ocean, and are catalyzed by metal ions, particularly ferrous ions (Fe(II)).
+The reactions of this pathway are mostly enzyme catalyzed in modern cells, however, they also occur non-enzymatically under conditions that replicate those of the Archean ocean, and are catalyzed by metal ions, particularly ferrous ions (Fe(II)).
 This suggests that the origins of the pathway could date back to the prebiotic world.